JingTong01/jingtong01.github.io/_pages/about.md

 In my doctoral dissertation, *The Role of Prediction During Language Processing*, I investigated whether semantic prediction influences language control during bilingual language switching and whether disconfirmed prediction is processed differently in within-language versus cross-language contexts.
 This work combined experimental approaches from cognitive psychology and psycholinguistics to advance understanding of predictive mechanisms in  within- and cross-language production and comprehension.

 ### Master in Psychology, September 2017- June 2020
 Research Center of Brain and Cognitive Neuroscience, Liaoning Normal University, China.
-Supervisors: Huanhuan Liu, Ph.D.
+Supervisor: Huanhuan Liu, Ph.D.

 My master's research focused on bilingual language control, including investigations of reward expectation in bilingual language processing and the application of transcranial direct current stimulation (tDCS) to modulate brain regions associated with language control.